-Internet Sex Crimes in Lansing
+Internet Sex Crimes Attorney in Lansing

 If Lansing law enforcement officials find any traces of illegal sexually explicit images, videos, or chat room feeds, you could have an Internet sex crime charge brought against you, and you will be prosecuted to the full extent of the law, facing serious charges that could damage your future as well as your reputation.